lucabixio/springboot-rest-service/README.md

 respectively.
 Please note that the attribute "id" has to be incremented at each call.

-Create a test case to test both the Web Methods provided by the REST Web Service.
+Create a test case to test the Web Methods provided by the REST Web Service.

 ## Hints: